-In addition to requirements of California Rules of Court, rule 3.1380(c), each party shall submit to the court and serve on each other a Settlement Conference Statement that must include a statement of the factual and legal contentions in dispute, a list of all special damages claimed, copies of pertinent medical reports, and other pictorial or documentary evidence pertinent to settlement, the highest previous offer and the lowest previous demand, the date when the last face-to-face or telephonic settlement discussion was held between all parties, and a statement as to any special problems relating to settlement such as lack of or disputed insurance coverage.
+In addition to requirements of California Rules of Court, rule 3.1380(c), each party shall, no later than 8 calendar days prior to the scheduled conference, submit to the Court and serve on each other a Settlement Conference Statement that must include a statement of the factual and legal contentions in dispute, a list of all special damages claimed, copies of pertinent medical reports, and other pictorial or documentary evidence pertinent to settlement, the highest previous offer and the lowest previous demand, the date when the last face-to-face or telephonic settlement discussion was held between all parties, and a statement as to any special problems relating to settlement such as lack of or disputed insurance coverage.

-It is the policy of the court to encourage settlements at any stage of the proceedings and the civil master calendar judge may, at the request of a party to the action, set a cause for a Voluntary Settlement Conference on any date convenient to the court and counsel.
+It is the policy of the Court to encourage settlements at any stage of the proceedings and the civil master calendar judge may, at the request of a party to the action, set a cause for a Voluntary Settlement Conference on any date convenient to the Court and counsel.

-(Effective 7/1/02; revised 1/1/06; revised 1/1/07)
+(Effective 7/1/02; revised 1/1/06; revised 1/1/07, 1/1/24)